bhall2001/moduops-www/moduops/blog/2026-09-06-new-schedule-engine.md

 ## Yard to yard transfers

 What if a producer and consumer aren't served by the same yard?
-In real life, the car hops yard to yard until it reaches one that services the consumer, then gets scheduled out, unloaded, and sent back the same way.
+In real life, cars hop from yard to yard until it reaches one that services the requesting producer or consumer.
 The Pull & Drop Ops engine handles this too -- routing a car through any number of yards to reach the one that needs it.
 More on this in a future post.

 ## More overhead = more prototypical

-This adds a bit of overhead to an ops session -- since the scheduler tracks drop zone condition, train lists and switchlists are now numbered and need to be run in sequence to keep that condition in sync.
-It's defined at trainlist generation time though, so you can sprinkle it in and let the existing schedulers handle the bulk of your work.
+The Pull and Drop Ops engine adds overhead to an ops session for sure -- since the scheduler tracks drop zone condition, train lists and switchlists are now numbered and need to be run in sequence and can not be skipped or the apps status of where cars are on the layout will be off.

 ## When can I get my hands on this?

 This is new ground, and a little weird at first if you've done traditional car card ops before -- but it's an interesting idea, and I hope you give it a try.
+The work on this engine is on going but has reached a state where I am comfortable adding the new engine to the app at this point.

 The Pull & Drop Ops engine is coming as part of the completely rewritten ModuOps.
 Developer preview releases are coming soon -- stay tuned!